Thomas-Joseph-Ryan/Federated-Learning-Task/README.md

 Please ensure you do not end a client process before the server process has finished, as this will cause the server process to block waiting for the client to send a message.

+# NOTE

+When no subsampling, the model can achieve >90% accuracy on both mini-batch GD and GD.
+With subsampling however, the model cannot achieve this as discussed in the report.
+Since, my model can comfortably achieve > 90% accuracy when using consistent methods, I believe my implementation does complete all of the criteria for the code in the canvas.